wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    PROTIP: If you see a : (colon) on the last line of the Terminal screen, press <strong>q</strong> to quit out of the listing.

+   WARNING: This is commented out because it's too long.

    BONUS:

    In our class we don't have the time to go through all the configurations that control how Git makes use of its many features.
+   For example, GitHub Enterprise users whitelist hostnames using:

+   * git config --global --add hub.host my.example.org
+   <br /><br />

    But I have a script that installs them and other apps on a Mac according to a specification file.
 It's at https://github.com/wilsonmar/mac-setup/master/blog/mac-install-all.sh

+   <a name="CloneLocal"></a>

+   ### Git init locally

-4. PROTIP: Create a folder with a name such as <strong>gits</strong> or "project" to hold anonymouse Git repositories from various GitHub/GitLab accounts.
+4. PROTIP: Optionally, create a folder with a name such as <strong>gits</strong> or "project" to hold anonymouse Git repositories from various GitHub/GitLab accounts.
 This would be immediately under your $HOME folder:

    <pre><strong>cd $HOME && mkdir gits && cd gits
    </strong></pre>

-5. PROTIP: Create an <strong>account container folder</strong> to hold repositories under <strong>each account</strong> on GitHub/GitLab or to group repositories relared to the same subject:
+5. PROTIP: Optionally, create an <strong>account container folder</strong> to hold repositories under <strong>each account</strong> on GitHub/GitLab or to group repositories relared to the same subject:

    <pre><strong>mkdir myacct && cd myacct
    </strong></pre>